Back By Popular Demand!

 - Please note that this program is not recommended for children under 12 years of age.

-An award-winning author and historian, Bielawa is well versed in the paranormal and New England history, and his explorations have taken him to the Northeast’s most exotic and mysterious places.
+An award-winning journalist and historian, Bielawa is well versed in the paranormal and New England history.
+His explorations have taken him to the Northeast’s most exotic and mysterious places.
+Bielawa’s newest book, Haunted Waterbury & the Naugatuck Valley, released in the summer of 2025, examines supernatural incidents occurring in the towns and hills along the banks of the Naugatuck River.
 He is the author of numerous articles and books, including Wicked Bridgeport (which received the first-ever New England Paranormal Literary Award) and Wicked New Haven.
 Bielawa has discussed Mary Shelly’s Frankenstein on NPR and brought Connecticut’s unique folklore to light on popular WTNH-TV programs Good Morning Connecticut and Connecticut Style.
 Bielawa’s article, “Submarine Down!” about the ill-fated Bridgeport-built S-48 sub, appeared in Connecticut Magazine, and was awarded first place by the Society of Professional Journalists for In-Depth Magazine Reporting.
-His essays on legends and the supernatural have appeared in FATE Magazine, The Connecticut Post, Major League Baseball’s All-Star Game Program (about abandoned 19th century ballparks), Connecticut Magazine, London’s Fortean Times, Lovecraft Proceedings, and The Edgar Allan Poe Review.
-The Bridgeport Public Library’s History Center webpage posts Bielawa’s essays on such diverse subjects as Jack the Ripper and early encounters with “Men In Black.”
+His essays on legends and the supernatural have appeared in FATE Magazine, The Connecticut Post, Major League

-Bielawa has shared his research with radio audiences on WCBS, WABC, WICC and WPLR, and he celebrated New Haven’s 17th century “Phantom Ship” when he created the 4-story-tall, illuminated art installation “The Persistence of Legend.”
+Bielawa has shared his research with radio audiences on WCBS, WABC, WICC and WPLR, and Michael celebrated New Haven’s 17th century “Phantom Ship” when he created the 4-story-tall, illuminated art installation “The Persistence of Legend.”
 His dedication to preserving New England history has been covered by the New York Times, Wall Street Journal, and the Washington Post.

 Please contact the Barnum Museum at info@barnum-museum.org or call 203-331-1104 for more information.